nurChamdanis/express-template/README.md

   - (1) Subscribe PN, (2) Send And Receive Test PN, (3) Unsubscribe PN
 - For Google FCM, setup your firebase account and messaging, also FCM server key in backend

-## Configuration
+## Configuration (Environment Files)

 - .env : non-sensitive config values
-- .env.secret: values that are secret (should be in `vault` service for production)
+- .env.secret : values that are secret (should be in `vault` service for production)
-- JSON values are supported
+- JSON values are supported, be aware of syntax errors when setting up

 ---